10 Top Strategies To Make Exercise A Daily Habit

 So, how to make exercise a habit when your body won’t do it?

-The key is to transform it into a boring discipline.
-So you go back to the gym even when you miss some days.
-So you go to the park to sit in the morning sun, even if you don’t want to walk.
+These strategies will get you back to the gym after you miss a few days.
+And take you to the park to enjoy the morning sun, even if you don’t have enough energy to walk a few rounds.

 1. Write Down A Commitment